 Apoaequorin

 The most intriguing of the two main ingredients of Prevagen is apoaequorin.
-This is a calcium-binding protein that is usually found in jellyfish that are able to glow in the dark.
+This is a calcium-binding protein that is usually found in jellyfish – it’s what causes them to glow in the dark.
 Research has suggested that apoaequorin is strongly linked to memory and general brain health.

 There isn’t any conclusive evidence that proves this, and it has been the subject of a number of court cases.

-The theory is, that as a calcium binding agent, the apoaequorin will help to ‘tidy up’ any calcium deposits in your brain, which if left, could contribute towards dementia and Alzheimer’s Disease.
-If you have more apoaequorin, the less likely you are to develop dementia – that’s the thinking.
+The theory is that as a calcium binding agent, the apoaequorin will help to ‘tidy up’ any calcium deposits in your brain, which if left, could contribute towards dementia and Alzheimer’s Disease.
+If you have more apoaequorin, the less likely you are to develop dementia.
+At least, that’s what’s believed so far.

-The problem is that there just isn’t enough evidence to back this up at this stage.
-The Madison Memory Study, from 2016, is often cited as proof that it works, but even though many people did feel an improvement, researchers themselves said that these improvements were not “statistically relevant”.
+The problem is that there just isn’t enough evidence to back this up yet.
+The Madison Memory Study from 2016 is often cited as proof that it works, but even though many people did feel an improvement, researchers themselves said that these improvements were not “statistically relevant”.

 Taking Prevagen

-To give you a little bit of background about them – they are in their mid fifties.
-A freelance writer, with a wife and two fully grown children that are both at college away from home.
-He has mentioned to me in the past about how he sometimes struggles with his memory from time to time – nothing too severe, but enough for him to become slightly concerned.
+To give you a little bit of background about this fine gentleman – he’s a freelance writer, with a wife and two fully grown children who are both at college away from home.
+He has mentioned to me in the past about how he sometimes struggles with his memory from time to time.

 “I have never taken a nootropic supplement before.
 In fact, I had never heard of them until you got in touch with me, so I was excited to give it a go.
-I wouldn’t say I struggle with my memory, but I sometimes find myself struggling to find the correct words when I write, or that I have to stop and look things up – it is very frustrating and I think that it has made me less efficient in my work.
-I don’t seem to get as much done as I used to.
+I wouldn’t say I struggle with my memory, but I sometimes find myself struggling to find the correct words when I write, or that I have to stop and look things up.
+It is very frustrating when you’re clearly becoming less productive during the working day – I don’t seem to get as much done as I used to.

 I started taking the recommended dose of one capsule every morning with my breakfast.
 I am not on any medication, but I do take a couple of other vitamin supplements to keep me healthy!